wp-plugins/wp-spamshield/readme.txt

 Version 1.2, *released 06/18/14*

 * Added a powerful new feature to stop user registration spam.
-No more automated bot signups on your site.
+No more automated bot signups through the login page on your site..
 * Added a new semantic filter to the algorithmic protection layer, for improved protection against human spam.
 * Overhauled and improved many of the filters in the spam blocking algorithm.